Blotch3D/Blotch3D/README.md

 the above steps for that platform, or look online for instructions on creating a MonoGame project for that platform.

+If you are copying the Blotch3D assembly (like Blotch3D.DLL on Windows) to a project or packages folder so you don't have to include its source code in a project, be sure to also copy Blotch3D.XML so you still get the IntelliSense comments.
+You shouldn't have to copy any other binary file from the Blotch3D output folder if you've installed MonoGame on the destination machine.
+Otherwise you should copy the entire output folder.
+For example, you'd probably want to copy everything in the Blotch3D output folder when you are distributing your app.

 You must instantiate a class derived from BlWindow3D.
 It will create the 3D window and make it visible, and create a single thread that we'll call the "3D thread", which calls certain methods of the derived class.